charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 This chapter gathers learnings from in a literature review on static and dynamic approaches to displaying complex data and existing ...
 Then, and most importantly this chapter aims to explore the design strategies to express and display multi-dimensional, spatial, multi-objective, uncertain data and combinations of these.
 This focus corresponds to the specific challenges faced while communicating natural capital information.

 ## Specific data visualization challenges
-### Analysis/proof of need
+### Analysis of the display needs

-The display tasks gathered in the survey (detailed in section \ref{sec:survey}) appeared to be right on point as the average scores, in terms of general usefulness, were all higher than 3.5, and 84% were higher than 4.0 and 47% higher than 4.5.
-As these results proves the relevance of these display tasks, the structure of the present user guide will follow the same order.
+The display tasks gathered in the survey (detailed in section \ref{sec:survey}) appeared to be right on point as the average scores, in terms of general usefulness, were all higher than 3.5, 84% were higher than 4.0 and 47% higher than 4.5.
+These results prove the relevance of these display tasks. *(bpb: repeat list of display tasks from survey or unnecessary?*)

 ### How to read this document

-This document is intended to support and guide analysts who need to display nat cap info.
-**TODO**
-METHOD : Strong of the learning of the previous chapter on \ref{sec:litreview}, and the knowledge of currently used displays among ecosystem services analysts at The Natural Capital Project and beyond, this chapter proposes a toolbox to support analysts in their tasks of communicating natural capital information.
-This user guide is structured around 6 main topics encountered in ecosystem services analysis: portfolios, spatial and non-spatial ES model outputs, scales, uncertainty and beneficiaries.
-In each topic, several specific display tasks are listed and solutions are suggested (...
-DYNAMIC/STATIC?
-THESE SOL ARE STARTING POINTS THAT SHOULD BE TAILORED TO EACH CONTEXT.)
-Along with suggested tools (programming language or software), ready-to-use when available.

-These solutions were (subjectively?) selected based on several criterion (see section \ref{sec:criterion}).
-However, when it comes to data visualization and clarity, some subjectivity cannot be avoided ..
+This document is intended to support and guide analysts in their task of communicating natural capital information.
+It is a toolbox, structured around four main themes: displaying multi-dimensional data, spatial data, comparing multiple versions of spatial data and expressing uncertainty.
+It aims to suggest display solutions for each of the display tasks previously identified.
+Each proposed display is explained, discussed (pros and cons) and illustrated with relevant use cases and/or examples.
+These solutions were selected based on several criterion (see section \ref{sec:criterion}).
+However, when it comes to data visualization and clarity, some subjectivity cannot be avoided.
 Also, data visualization is really a case-by-case and efficient displays really depends on the underlying data and information to convey.
-This user guidance aims to serve as a basis suggesting several options to be (se réapproprier) by the analyst. to inspire to analyst.

-**Tailor**, the suggested displays have different degrees of complexity and the analyst should pick a complexity level according to :
+This user guidance aims to serve as a basis and an inspiration to the analyst, suggesting several options to be used and adapted to each case.
+Tailoring the displays is essential.
+For example, the suggested displays have different degrees of complexity and the analyst should pick a complexity level according to :

-* the audience targeted:
+* the audience targeted: *Who is the display intended for ?
+What is their level of knowledge about the project ?*
-*  the time at disposition: conveying the key results and the conclusion, or should we go in depth ?
+* the time at disposition: *Should this convey the key results and the conclusion or go in depth about the analysis ?*
-*  document type : static or dynamic,
+* the document type: *Static, dynamic, interactive ?*
-* Presentation type: (should it be a self explanatory document, or will the analyst present it?)
+* the presentation type: *Should this be self explanatory or will it be presented by the analyst?*

-Plots and graphs are not always necessary.
+An important preliminary note: plots and graphs are not always necessary.
 Sometimes, the full data table is the best visualization.
-For example, in the case of an mid-project intermediary report for a meeting with experts on the project, it is likely that plots will lead to questions digging in details, where showing the full dataset and how solution where selected, and compare to each other is necessary.
+For example, in the case of an mid-project intermediary report for a meeting with experts on the project, it is likely that plots will lead to questions digging in details, where showing the full dataset and how solution were selected and compared to each other is necessary.

+Table (*todo ref table*) summarizes the relevant options for the main display tasks, and links to appropriate tools.
 ## Multi-dimensional data
 In the context of ES, multi-dimensionality arises from multi-objective problems, such as cases where mutiple ES are considered and their trade-offs are to be explored, but also from mutiple scenarios, due for example to uncertainty.
 Visual decision support tools are very relevant in field of multi-objective optimization problems[^0326back].
 In the typical cases, there is no unique optimal solution, but a collection of Pareto optimal ones [@Hadka2015], i.e solutions where improving the result towards one objective result a decrease in performance with regards to another objective  [@paretoUNIL].
 Efficient visualizations empower the user with the ability to navigate through thousands of potential solutions, compare them and understand trade-offs, leading to performant decision-making.

-*FOCUS ON VISUALIZING TRADE-OFFS AND INCLUDE EVERYWHERE TODO*

 Relevance : for scenario comparison, multi-objective optimization.
 For multi-objective optimization under uncertainty, the number of scenario considered can be very large.